aserowy/tmux.nvim/README.md

 run '~/.tmux/plugins/tpm/tpm'
 ```

-To run custom bindings in nvim, make sure to not set `enable_default_keybindings` to `true`.
+To run custom bindings in nvim, make sure to set `enable_default_keybindings` to `false`.
 The following functions are used to navigate around windows and panes:

 ```lua
 {